 February 23, 2017

 Most of America faces the threat of tornadoes year round, whether it's the turbulent weather patterns of spring and summer in Tornado Alley, or the deadly spree of fall and winter tornadoes in Dixie Alley during the second season.
 A tornado can turn your life upside down.
 The most violent and unpredictable weather must be met with preparedness and a comprehensive (yet simple) plan to keep your family safe.
+Learn how to prepare for tornadoes with these tornado safety tips below.

 -Gather items for an easily accessible emergency kit.
 Include enough food and water, changes of clothes, and medical supplies (first aid kit, prescriptions, etc.) that will last 48-72 hours.